DenysRudenko/Project-1/README.md

 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to resize some of the site images and style them.

-* [Font Awesome](https://fontawesome.com/) was used to improt icons to the sites.
+* [Font Awesome](https://fontawesome.com/) was used to import icons to the sites.

 * [Chrome](https://www.google.com/intl/en_uk/chrome/) was used to debug and test the source code using HTML5 as well as to test site responsiveness.

-* [Github](https://github.com/) was used to create the repository and to store the cproject's code after pushed from Git.
+* [Github](https://github.com/) was used to create the repository and to store the project's code after pushed from Git.

 * [Visual Studio](https://code.visualstudio.com/) was used as code generator.
-I installed ssh for a comfortable work.
+I installed ssh for comfortable work.

-* Extensiions for visual studio, see the photo below:
+* Extensions for visual studio, see the photo below:

 ![extensions](./assets/images/dm/13.png)